 If you are charged with an offence under either law, you have the defence that you took all reasonable precautions and exercised all due diligence to avoid committing the offence.
 With particular reference to the Criminal Justice Act 1988 this means that you are responsible for making sure that you and your staff do not sell knives to people under 18.

 In order to keep within the law and therefore satisfy the legal defences, you should introduce an age verification policy and have effective systems to prevent an underage sale.
 These systems should be regularly monitored and updated as necessary to identify and put right any problems or weaknesses, or to keep pace with any advances in technology.

 Key best practice features of an effective system include:

-A passport or photocard driving licence can also be accepted, but make sure the card matches the person using it and that the date of birth shows they are over 18.
+A passport or photocard driving licence can also be accepted, but make sure that the card matches the person using it and the date of birth shows they are 18 or over.
 Military identification cards can be used as proof of age but, as with other forms of identification, make sure the photo matches the person presenting the card and check the date of birth.
 Be aware that military identification cards can be held by 16 and 17-year-old service people.

 Some young people may present false identification cards so it is advisable to also check the look and feel of a card.
 For example, the PASS hologram should be an integral part of a PASS card and not an add-on.

 If the person cannot prove they are 18 or over, or if you are in any doubt, then the sale should be refused.